anushka822/Machine-Learning-Projects/README.md

 # Machine Learning Projects

-This repository contains a collection of mini-projects that implement core machine learning algorithms from scratch.
+This repository contains a collection of mini-projects that implement machine learning algorithms from scratch.
 Each project includes both **source code** and a **written report** explaining the methodology, experiments, results, and conclusions.

 ## 📁 Projects Included